What is the demand for tourism services in developing countries?

 New tourism destinations show the highest growth

-Developing countries with the highest growth in European arrivals between 2011 and 2015 were relatively new destinations further away; for example, Tajikistan, Myanmar (Burma) and the Islamic Republic of Iran.
+Developing countries with the highest growth in European arrivals between 2012 and 2016 were relatively new and further away destinations, such as Tajikistan, Myanmar and the Islamic Republic of Iran.
 This confirms the trend that European travellers are increasingly looking for new, authentic destinations and experiences.
 These travellers are especially interested in round trips, to learn about the destination’s culture and nature.

 - Compose basic round trip packages that include the most interesting cultural and natural highlights of your destination.
 Offer optional add-ons (“building blocks”) for European travellers to compose their own package.